 - A tax-free cash sum equal to four times your gross earnings in the 12 months prior to your death.
-This benefit is underwritten by a separate insurance policy held by the Trustee.
-Cover is held subject to the terms and conditions of the insurance in force at the date of death. - A pension to your Spouse equal to one-half of the pension you would have received had you retired at the date of your death.
+This benefit is underwritten by a separate insurance policy held by the Trustee under a separate arrangement.
+Cover is held subject to the terms and conditions of the insurance in force at the date of death. - A pension to your Spouse equal to two-thirds of the pension you would have received if you had continued working until Normal Retirement Age.
+This would be based on your pensionable salary at your date of death (with no allowances for any changes in the Index between the date of death and your Normal Retirement Age).